jverzani/SimpleExpressions.jl/docs/src/index.md

 #### Simplification

 No simplification is done so the expressions can quickly become unwieldy.
-The unexported `combine` does light simplfication.
+The unexported `combine` does light simplification.

 ```@example expressions
 ex = 1 + x + 2x + 3x + 4